Leicestershire: Demographics

 Some of the larger of villages are: Burbage (population estimated around 16,500 in 2014), Birstall (population 11,400 in 2004), Broughton Astley, Castle Donington, Kibworth Beauchamp (along with Kibworth Harcourt), Great Glen, Ibstock, Countesthorpe and Kegworth.
-One of the most rapidly expanding villages is Anstey, which has recently seen many development schemes.
+One of the most rapidly expanding villages is Anstey, which has seen expansion in almost every decade since the 1950s to the 2020s, with further expansion expected.

-The United Kingdom Census 2001 showed a total resident population for Leicester of 279,921, a 0.5% decrease from the 1991 census (this trend since reversing at the 2011 census).
-Approximately 62,000 were aged under 16, 199,000 were aged 16–74, and 19,000 aged 75 and over.
-76.9% of Leicester's population claim they have been born in the UK, according to the 2001 UK Census.
-Mid-year estimates for 2006 indicate that the population of the City of Leicester stood at 289,700 making Leicester the most populous city in East Midlands.